constanzaderienzo/csgo/README.md

 Whenever a kill has occurred a message will appear at the top right of the screen indicating who killed who.

+Finally, to exit one can press Escape and a side menu will open allowing the player to Disconnect from the server.

 #### Team mode
 In the this mode the player spawns in either the **terrorist** or **counter-terrorist** team.
 Each team has a specific spawn site.